The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: The singular complex of a simplicial presheaf

 \begin{proof} By Proposition~\ref{st:S_e: smooth and spl homotopies}, $S_e$ sends smooth homotopy equivalences to simplicial homotopy equivalences, which are, in particular, weak equivalences in $\sSet$.
 Thus, the claim follows from Corollary~\ref{st:S_e pres and reflects weqs}. \end{proof}

-\begin{remark} Let $W_\sSet$ denote the class of weak equivalences in $\sSet$, and let $S_e^{-1}(W_\sSet)$ denote the class of morphisms in $\scH_\infty$ whose image under $S_e$ is in $W_\sSet$.
+\begin{remark} Let $W_\sSet$ denote the class of weak equivalences in $\sSet$, and let $S_e^{-1}(W_\sSet)$ denote the class of morphisms in $\scH$ whose image under $S_e$ is in $W_\sSet$.
 Corollary~\ref{st:S_e pres and reflects weqs} lets us suspect that there is an equivalence of model categories

-Using properties of local weak equivalences in Bousfield localisation should allow us to prove that conjecture here already, but instead we give a very direct proof later in Theorem~\ref{st:HoThy induced by S_e}. \qen \end{remark}
+Using properties of local weak equivalences in Bousfield localisations should allow us to prove that conjecture here already, but instead we give a very direct proof later in Theorem~\ref{st:HoThy induced by S_e}. \qen \end{remark}